Akecel/elizabeth/README.md

 ## About Elizabeth

-Elizabeth is a MacOs application written in Go allowing the creation of complete Makefiles in a few clicks, and for any kind of use!
+Elizabeth is a MacOs application written in Go to create complete Makefiles in a few clicks and for any kind of use.

 ### Features